 Apply a Thin, Even Primer Coat

-Once sanded, the entire Bearbrick is primed.
-We apply a minimal, even primer coating โ not thick, not heavy.
-The goal is to seal the sanded surface just enough to accept paint, without adding bulk that could crack or peel over time.
+Once sanded, the whole Bearbrick gets primed.
+We apply a minimal, even coat β never thick or heavy β just enough to seal the sanded surface so it's ready to accept paint, without adding bulk that could crack or peel down the road.
 Think of it as the invisible foundation that makes everything on top last.

 05 - Colour Strategy

-The painting sequence is everything.
-We always spray the lightest or largest colour first, then work toward darker and more detailed layers.
-For the Ferrari piece: the Rosso Corsa red went on first as the base coat, followed by masking and stenciling the yellow racing stripes, then the black detailing, and finally the Scuderia shield graphic.
-Getting the order wrong means repainting โ and more sanding.
+The painting sequence really is everything.
+We always spray the lightest or largest colour first, then work our way toward darker, more detailed layers.
+For this Ferrari piece, the Rosso Corsa red went on first as the base coat, followed by masking and stenciling the yellow racing stripes, then the black detailing, and finally the Scuderia shield graphic.
+Get the order wrong, and it means repainting β and a lot more sanding!

 Why it matters

-Each stencil sits on top of a dried layer beneath it, protecting what's already done while the new colour goes on cleanly beside it.
+Each stencil sits on top of a fully dried layer beneath it, protecting the work we've already done while the new colour goes on cleanly right beside it.

 06 - Application